When you incorporate a business, there are plenty of requirements to keep track of.

 Almost anyone can serve as a registered agent.
 In fact, you can serve as your own registered agent, you can hire a business to handle this role, or you can designate another individual, like a family member or friend, or perhaps a lawyer or accountant.

-The only real restriction is that Colorado requires an individual registered agent to be at least 18 years old, although no other state has an age restriction for this role.
+The only real restriction is that some states require an individual to be at least 18 years old.
 Regardless of who the agent is, the registered agent must be available to accept service of process during all regular business hours.

 A registered agent has a physical address in the state, sometimes called the registered office.
 The agent’s address cannot be a P.O.
 Box, because the state does not always deliver documents through the mail.
 Since process can be served at any time, it’s very important that the agent is available from 9am to 5pm, every Monday through Friday.